learnk8s/learnk8s.io/src/bsk201909/secrets.md

 That could solve most of the challenges related to secret management:

-- You get a full audit history for free thanks to GIT
+- You get a full audit history for free thanks to Git
 - You can reuse the same merging strategy and approve changes to your secrets as you do with the rest of the code
 - Your code and your secrets are kept in sync at all times

-_But can you secure the secrets in GIT?_
+_But can you secure the secrets in Git?_

 _Can anyone who has access to the repository run away with your precious credentials?_

-There are some existing tools that let you create "encrypted secrets" that can be stored on GIT alongside the rest of the deployment files.
+There are some existing tools that let you create "encrypted secrets" that can be stored on Git alongside the rest of the deployment files.

 The tools also provide a mechanism to decrypt back to regular secrets so your app can consume them seamlessly.

+Let's discuss some of them.

+### Sealed Secretes

 A popular project in this space is Sealed Secrets.